 For items in an establish kitchen with limited counter space, I suggest gathering subcategories to reduce the overwhelming feeling.
 As for toys, just gather all of the toys.
 It really will make you want to get rid of more if you see the giant pile all at once.

-Once you have gathered one category, it is time to edit what you have.
+Once you have gathered one category, it is time to declutter what you have.
 This step is really important when you are working to simply your home.
-Edit means only keep essentials.
-Think of editing a book or a paper.
+Declutter means only keep essentials.
+Think of decluttering like editing a book or a paper.
 In order for the paper to make sense, you had to remove all the “fluff” to make sure you get your point across.
 This is the same method for all the items in your home.
 You only want to keep what is essential to live a simplified life!!

 As I edit categories with clients, I ask them a few questions: